Quantum Non-Hermitian Topological Sensors: Non-Hermitian topology by quantum dissipation

 Regarding the observed channels probing the output of the system, we generally consider $\kappa_1 = \kappa_N =\gamma >0$ and $\kappa_j =0,~j\ne 1,N$ in the following (see orange channels in Fig.~\ref{fig1}).
-This choice is motivated by the aforementioned crucial role that the level shift of the topological edge mode plays in the working principle of the QUANTOS, i.e. the input-output ports of the device should have a significant overlap with that boundary mode.
+This choice is motivated by the aforementioned crucial role that the level shift of the topological edge mode plays in the working principle of the QUANTOS, i.e.~the input-output ports of the device should have a significant overlap with that boundary mode.
 Regarding the unobserved channels, we assume vacuum input fields corresponding to vanishing expectation values $\langle L_{j,\text{in}}\rangle = \langle G_{j,\text{in}}^\dag \rangle =0$ of the reservoir field operators.
 Furthermore, all channels are assumed to be mutually independent and Markovian (local white-noise limit) \cite{Joshi2014}.
 Finally, the number of sites $N$ is chosen to be odd so as to stabilize a single zero-energy edge mode in the case of open boundary conditions ($\Gamma = 0$) \cite{Kunst2018,Budich2020}.
-The coupling $\Gamma$ between the ends of the ring that is modulated by the measurand (see Fig.~\ref{fig1}) is modeled by the term $\Gamma (a_N^\dag a_1 + a_1^\dag a_N)$ entering $H_0$.
+The coupling $\Gamma$ between the ends of the ring that is modulated by the measurand (see Fig.~\ref{fig1}) is modeled by the term $\Gamma (a_N^\dag a_1 + a_1^\dag a_N)$ entering $\mathcal H_0$ which may be thought of as a generic tunnel coupling between the ends.